You Got Wait-listed — Now What?

-If you're headed to college next year, there’s a good chance you applied to your dream school, your “pretty sure I’m going to get in” school, and your safety school.
+If you're headed to college next year, there’s a good chance you applied to at least three schools:

 If you’re not sure what your next steps are, you’re not alone.
 Let's talk about what your game plan should be.

 What does it mean to be wait-listed?

 Before we get into the do’s and don’ts of being wait-listed, let’s cover what it means when a school says you’ve been put on their wait-list.